 Well, you simple toast 2 cups of anchovies with a little garlic and nuts of your choice such as almonds, pumpkin seeds, sunflower seeds and sesame seeds, though the addition of nuts other than sesame seeds is a modern touch and most heath-conscious households make it with various nuts.
 Once they are lightly brown, add a mixture of 1 tablespoon of honey and 1 teaspoon of soy sauce and a bit of cayenne pepper for a kick, and then continue stirring while caramelising until brown and crispy.
 Enjoy with beer or nibble on them as a healthy snack.

 Let’s move along to the next dish, Pajeon, which is Korean pancakes or fritters with vegetables, especially spring onions, and sometimes seafood such as squid, shrimps, mussels and oysters is added.
-The recipe reflects the personality of the people and the nature of the occasion, so my version is a cross between the simplest version by David Lebovitz and the big mama version by Maangchi.
+The recipe reflects the personality of the cook and the nature of the occasion, so my version is a cross between the simplest version by David Lebovitz and the big mama version by Maangchi.
 Don’t forget to check out various versions on the David Lebovitz’s page.

 My recipe is based on zucchini and carrot.
 It would have been nicer with shrimps but I didn’t have any at that time so poor surimi sticks were used.
 If you skip that and add feta cheese, it would be Turkish zucchini fritters, Mucver(Original)/ Mucver(Slavic twist).
-See fritters reflect people’s personality and culture.

-I grabbed last but not least important items, Kimchi, and one of the French wines I brought from Bordeaux.
+I grabbed the last but not least important items, Kimchi, and one of the French wines I brought from Bordeaux.
 When I got there, our host, Mehmet, was hard at work, cooling himself down with beer while cooking.